Abeilles14/I2C-PWM_Motor_Driver/README.md

 * 3S Lipo Battery
 * Low Pass Filters to filter out noise on encoder channels
 * 5V Rails
-A full (sketchy handrawn :D ) schematics of the wire connections and boards is shown here:
+A full (sketchy and handrawn) schematics of the wire connections and boards is shown here: https://github.com/Abeilles14/uas_control_system/blob/main/Schematics%20%26%20Connections%20Rev%20A.pdf

 ## System Integration Test Suite
 A complete test suite testing each individual component of the system in isolation was created.
 See here for test descriptions, debugging tips, and when to use them: https://github.com/Abeilles14/uas_control_system/blob/main/tests/README.md